peeterjoot/latex-notes-compilations/README.md

 - for completeness, prove the general divergence theorem (for all grades and volume types)?
 Should at least state it.

 - indexing missing.

+- have old general TODO list still in physicsplay/notes/